-- the background and history to the concern;
+- the background and history to the concern.

-- dates and places where possible;
+- dates and places where possible.

 - the reasons for the concern.

-In order to ensure the confidentiality, concerns should be sent in writing in a sealed envelope addressed to the appropriate person and clearly mark it "Strictly Private and Confidential - To be opened by the addressee only".
+Concerns can be raised in writing.
+In order to ensure the confidentiality, concerns sent in writing should be sent in a sealed envelope addressed to the Head of Internal Audit (or other appropriate person) and clearly mark it "Strictly Private and Confidential - To be opened by the addressee only".